ics25072-debug/jobtrack/README.md

 ## Project Status

-This project was developed as a personal portfolio application to practice full-stack web development, database integration, and interactive user interfaces.
-It is intended for local demonstration and is not currently hosted as a public live service.
+JobTrack is a personal portfolio project developed to practice full-stack web development, database integration, and interactive user interfaces.
+The application is publicly hosted with isolated demo sessions, allowing visitors to explore its features without creating an account.

 ## Future Improvements